The Dam Busters (1955)

 film (notably James Bond films) and on TV; died 2011.

-- Richard Thorp (Henry Maudslay): since 1982, has played Alan Turner
+- Richard Thorp (Henry Maudslay): played Alan Turner

 - Patrick McGoohan (uncredited, appears as a rather serious guard outside